Dmitry-Skachkov/SB/DEVELOPMENT.md

-# Development of the SB program
+# Available topics for development of the SB program
 * implementing spin-dependent Schottky barrier
 * testing semiconductors with charged surfaces and defects
 * considering electron tunneling